passosmf/PersonalWhishlist/README.md

 ### About The Project

-An small whishlist app to trainig some skills.
+An small whishlist app to training some skills.

 ### Installation